GoogleCloudPlatform/java-docs-samples/README.md

-# appengine-java-snippets
+# appengine-go-snippets

-This is a repository that contains java code snippets on [Google App Engine Documentation](https://cloud.google.com/appengine/docs/).
+This is a repository that contains go code snippets on [Google App Engine Documentation](https://cloud.google.com/appengine/docs/).